-4. Geographic coverage improvement - Staff believes that one of the best ways to improve EVSE infrastructure in the city is to reevaluate the criteria for which it can be accessory and support the concurrently proposed IBC/IRC amendments which require EVSE infrastructure in new construction.
+4. Geographic coverage improvement - Staff believes that one of the best ways to improve EVSE infrastructure in the city is to include it in new construction and reduce zoning restrictions to remove barriers to development.
 While state and federal programs to improve EV infrastructure are still developing, standards are being discussed on a nation-wide level and in international standard making bodies.
-When reviewing publicly available fueling stations or charging facilities in Dallas, staff found less stations were located in the southern sector of Dallas (see illustration on the following page).
+When reviewing publicly available fueling stations or charging facilities in Dallas, staff found less stations were sited in the southern areas of Dallas (see illustration on the following page).
 Amending the threshold for accessory electric vehicle charging stations to no longer be capped at 10 percent of required parking is expected to encourage more installations of EVSE and will increase the likelihood of EV adoption across the city.